yaobinwen/yaobinwen/README.md

 - 🌟[yaobinwen.github.io](https://yaobinwen.github.io/): My blog on technological topics.

-### Knowledge Transfer

-- 🌟[yaobinwen/document-shredded](https://github.com/yaobinwen/document-shredded): This project collects documentation good practices with examples and bad practices as counter-examples in order to create a repeatible process of creating easy-to-understand documentation.

 ### Technologies

 - 🌟[yaobinwen/backporting-gl2ps](https://github.com/yaobinwen/backporting-gl2ps): This repository discusses the issue I ran into when backporting `gl2ps` from Ubuntu Impish to Ubuntu Bionic by looking deep into two packages: `debhelper` and CMake.